rk0803/end2_capstone/part2/README.md

 ### Generator

-Generator, after getting the documents, along with the query, generates the answer to the query, maximizing the probability p(y|x,z).
+Generator, after getting the documents, along with the query, generates the answer to the query, maximizing the probability p(y|x,z) or minimizing the log-likelihood of this probability.

 **Retriever** | **Generator**